michellehkim280/DS4002_Project2/README.md

 ## Software and Platform
 ### Coding for this project was done in both R studio and Python.
-- R Packages:
+- R Packages: dplyr, ggplot2, zoo, forecast
-- Python Packages:
+- Python Packages: pandas, matplotlib.pyplot, scipy
-- Done in both Windows and Mac.
+- Performed in both Windows and Mac.

 ## Documentation Map
 ### 1) SCRIPTS - This folder includes our source code for the project with detailed comments outlining the actions being taken to clean and analyze the dataset.